-The total cost of a semester of study for tuition-paid students includes room and board, student activity fee, facilities fee, technology fee, books and supplies, personal expenses, and fees for some courses and majors.
+The total cost of a semester of study for tuition-paid students includes room and board, student activity fee (see fees list on page 45), books and supplies, personal expenses, and course fees for some courses and majors.

-The first four of these, required of all students in residence, total approximately \$5,313 per semester for students housed in a double-occupancy room.
+Room, board, and student fees required of all students in residence, total approximately \$5,800 per semester for students housed in a double-occupancy room.
 Health insurance is required if the student is not covered by another plan; please see the section on Insurance and add in this amount if needed.
-The cost of books and supplies is estimated at \$500 per semester, while personal expenses may total \$200 per semester, depending on the student's needs and desires.
-Special fees for music and other subjects are listed on pages 40-42.
+The cost of books and supplies is estimated at \$500 per semester, personal expenses may total \$500-\$700 per semester, depending on the student's needs and desires.
+Special fees for music and other course fees are listed on pages 48-50.
 Students may estimate their semester expenses by totaling all applicable fees listed on the following pages, plus personal items.

-Room and Board Fees
+Room and Board-Chicago Campus

 All unmarried Chicago campus Undergraduate School students are required to be in residence at the Institute.
-Married students may contact the associate dean for residence life at 312.329.4205 in order to locate area housing.
+Married students may contact Residence Life at 312-329-4189 or housing@moody.edu in order to locate area housing.
 Rates for all students are based on actual costs.
 They are subject to change without notice.
 No allowance will be granted for meals missed.
 The semester room rates and meal plans are as follows: